gagandeepahuja09/go-practice/chat-application/Chapters/chapter4_Command_Lines_Tools_To_Find_Domain_Names.md

 * Can be run using ./sprinkle ==> then keep on typing chat to see different outputs.
 * Also we can pipe the result of echo command to our application. echo "chat" | ./sprinkle
+* Rather than hardcoding * everywhere, we have used a constant(otherWord) for it.
+* We have used strings.replace to replace otherWord.

 Domainify
 * The output from sprinkle may contain spaces and other characters not allowed in domains.